The Moral Dilemma

 Who hasn’t heard about Bill Clinton?
-On Aug.
-17, 1998, during a White House address to the nation, Bill Clinton confessed having a sexual relationship with his intern Monica Lewinsky.
+On Aug 17, 1998, during a White House address to the nation, Bill Clinton confessed to having a sexual relationship with his intern Monica Lewinsky.
 I used poor judgment, and I was wrong, and I’ll regret it till the day I die, he said.

 After their exile was over, Smith and Warner returned to the international arena, and the rest is history.
 Warner had a memorable CWC 2019, a brilliant 300 against Pakistan at home, a brilliant T20I century, and many more accolades.
 Smith had the best ever Ashes tour in over a decade for an Australian in England, had successes in franchise cricket, and became the fastest cricketer to 7000 test runs.

 But what happened to their pawn?
 Well, Bancroft was the earliest to return to international cricket, but unfortunately, his career never took over again.
 His one mistake cost him his career.

 I can quote many such examples wherein that spur of the moment a life devastating decision was taken.

 So friends, how do you avoid taking wrong decisions?
 I have a simple test call the MAMA test/PAPA test.